ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 11.35.12 AM.png

-* Finally added post build action to generate the new zap html report
+* Finally, add post build action to generate the new zap html report

 screenshots/Screenshot 2025-07-31 at 11.35.20 AM.png